5 Coffee Recipes You Didn't Know About

 2. Coffee with banana

-In this recipe, we combine the sweetness of a banana with the strong flavor of coffee.
-In addition, according to information collected in a study published in the journal Food Chemistry, banana is a very nutritious food.
+In this recipe, we combine the sweetness of a banana with the strong flavor of coffee for a captivating mix.
+Additionally, according to information collected in a study published in the journal Food Chemistry, bananas are a very nutritious food.

 - Strong coffee (to taste)